How Pressac’s sensors helped Cavendish Engineers create an award-winning building controls system

 Their service allows clients to minimise energy consumption, improve performance and efficiency and create more comfortable spaces in which to live and work.

-Cavendish Engineers were commissioned by their client, a UK market leader in high-end commercial property, to improve the efficiency of workspaces across their London portfolio.
-The move was driven by their 2020 energy-reduction targets and Energy Savings Opportunity Scheme (ESOS) compliance.
+They were commissioned by their client British Land, a UK market leader in high-end commercial property, to improve the efficiency of workspaces across their London portfolio.

 An audit revealed the ventilation system was highly inefficient.
-It was running across their buildings, at full speed, throughout the working day, with energy being used to supply fresh air regardless of need.
+It was running at full speed, throughout the working day, with energy being used to supply fresh air regardless of need.

-By retrofitting a number of sensors on each floor of the building, they could get an accurate measurement of CO2 levels throughout the day, then control the air handling units based on demand.
+By retrofitting sensors on each floor of the building, they could get an accurate measurement of CO2 levels throughout the day, then control the air handling units based on demand.

 Rather than running at full speed all day, units respond to increases in CO2 levels as occupancy increases.
 As well as preventing the building from wasting large amounts of energy, the technology also gives facility management teams full, 24/7 visibility of workspace conditions.